isc-projects/bind9/doc/arm/reference.rst

 The ``server`` statement defines characteristics to be associated with a remote name server.
 If a prefix length is specified, then a range of servers is covered.
-Only the most specific server clause applies regardless of the order in ``named.conf``.
+Only the most specific server clause applies, regardless of the order in ``named.conf``.

 The ``server`` statement can occur at the top level of the configuration